CoffeaTeam/coffea/docs/source/quick_start.rst

 Installation
 ------------

-coffea is available on PyPI, Python 3.6+ is preferred since it supports all features of coffea, but coffea a subset of coffea features will run in Python 2.7+.
+coffea is available on PyPI, Python 3.6+ is preferred since it supports all features of coffea, but a subset of coffea features will run in Python 2.7+.
 All functional features in each python version are routinely tested.
+You can see the python version you have installed by typing the following at the command prompt:

 >>> python3 --version